Emerging Japanese designers ready to take over from Kenzo and Miyake

-Emerging Japanese designers strive to emulate the global success of earlier trailblazers like Kenzo Takada.
+Emerging Japanese designers are striving to emulate the global success of trailblazers like Kenzo Takada.

-After the loss of fashion greats like Issey Miyake and Hanae Mori earlier this year, there's a line of new Japanese designers ready to step into their shoes.
+After the death of fashion greats like Issey Miyake and Hanae Mori earlier this year, there's a line of new Japanese designers eager and ready to step into their shoes.

 One of these is Takuya Morikawa, founder of TAAKK.
 Morikawa spent eight years at Miyake's studio, where he worked on the famous Pleats Please line.